DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning: : Method Details

-\paragraph{\generator{}: Layout-guided diagram generation.} While existing text-to-image generation models demonstrate photorealistic image generation capabilities, in the text-to-diagram generation task, conveying factual information from the text description is more crucial than producing realistic objects.
-In our experiments, we observe that \sdonefour{}~\cite{stablediffusion}, a recent strong text-to-image generation model, often omits important objects, generates incorrect relationships between objects, and generates unreadable text labels (see \cref{sec:results} and \cref{fig:qualitative_examples}).

-To tackle these issues, we introduce \generator{}, a layout-guided diagram generation model capable of leveraging the knowledge of text-to-image generation models while adhering closely to the \plan{}s.
-Inspired by GLIGEN~\cite{li2023gligen}, a layout-guided image generation model for natural images, we implement \generator{} by incorporating gated self-attention layers which take layout grounding inputs into \sdonefour{}.

-Unlike the original GLIGEN model, which can only process objects, we enhance control over diagram layouts by also incorporating text labels and relationships from the \plan{} as part of the layout grounding inputs to our \generator{} during training.
-While \generator{} itself does not have good text rendering capability due to the limitations of the \sdonefour{} backbone, including text labels as part of the grounding inputs during training reduces the generation of unreadable text during inference by \generator{}.
-For the encoding of objects and their relationships, we employ the CLIP~\cite{radford2021learning} text encoder to represent object descriptions and their relationship descriptions, in a manner similar to GLIGEN~\cite{li2023gligen}.
-For text label encoding, we use the CLIP image encoder to represent bounding box regions of the text labels in the ground truth diagrams.
+\textbf{\generator{}: Layout-guided diagram generation.} Conveying factual information is more crucial than drawing photorealistic objects in diagram generation.
+In our experiments, we observe that existing T2I models often omit important objects, and generate incorrect object relationships and unreadable text labels (see \cref{sec:results} and \cref{fig:qualitative_examples_half}).
+Therefore, we introduce \generator{}, a layout-guided text-to-diagram generation model to tackle these issues.
+Inspired by GLIGEN~\citep{li2023gligen}, we implement \generator{} by incorporating gated self-attention layers, which take layout grounding inputs, into \sdonefour{}.
+Furthermore, we enhance layout control by incorporating text labels and relationships as part of the layout grounding inputs during training, which can reduce the generation of unreadable text and redundant arrows/lines during inference (by not giving text labels during inference).
+We employ CLIP~\citep{radford2021learning} text encoder to encode object descriptions and their relationships.
+We use the CLIP image encoder to represent bounding box regions of the text labels in the ground truth diagrams.
+See the appendix for additional GLIGEN details and training setup.

-We train \generator{} on the \dataset{} dataset (see \cref{subsec:dataset_collection} for details), which contains annotations of overall diagram captions and bounding-box descriptions for 4.8K scientific diagrams extended from the AI2D dataset~\cite{AI2D}.
-We initialize the parameters of \generator{} from GLIGEN, whose gated self-attention layers are trained on 0.67M natural images (not diagram images) with layout annotations, before training on \dataset{} dataset.
-We train \generator{} on \dataset{} dataset for 15k steps, which takes 12 hours with 8 A6000 GPUs (each 48GB memory).